Jake Sullivan: Post-National Security Advisor career

 Sullivan joined the faculty of the Harvard Kennedy School on April 1, 2025, as the inaugural Kissinger Professor of the Practice of Statecraft and World Order.
 In 2025, Sullivan called publicly for an arms embargo on Israel in order to bring an end to the war in the Gaza Strip.

 In September 2025, responding to Trump's 50% tariff on India, Sullivan accused President Donald Trump of sidelining bilateral relations between the US and India because of his family's business ties in Pakistan.
-Citing Trump’s backing of the crypto platform World Liberty Financial and its agreements with the Pakistan Crypto Council, Sullivan called the shift a "huge strategic harm" that undermines long-standing U.S. partnerships and global trust.
+Citing Trump's backing of the crypto platform World Liberty Financial and its agreements with the Pakistan Crypto Council, Sullivan called the shift a "huge strategic harm" that undermines long-standing U.S. partnerships and global trust.

+In November 2025, Sullivan and Jon Finer launched The Long Game, a weekly podcast in which they analyze current news and present U.S. policy choices from their perspectives as former White House National Security Advisor and Deputy National Security Advisor, respectively.

 Personal life

 Sullivan is married to Maggie Goodlander, who has represented New Hampshire's 2nd congressional district in the U.S. House of Representatives since 2025.
 A Yale graduate, Goodlander is a former intelligence officer in the United States Navy Reserve who served as a foreign policy advisor to Senators Joe Lieberman and John McCain and as a law clerk to then-Chief Judge Merrick Garland of the United States Court of Appeals for the District of Columbia Circuit and Associate Justice Stephen Breyer of the United States Supreme Court.
 They married in 2015 and live in Nashua, New Hampshire, with homes in Washington, D.C., and Portsmouth, New Hampshire.

-In late April 2023, an unknown man reportedly entered Sullivan's home in the West End neighborhood of Washington D.C. at around 3 am, but left before Secret Service agents were alerted.
+In April 2023, an unknown intoxicated man reportedly entered Sullivan's home in the West End neighborhood of Washington D.C. at around 3 am, but left before Secret Service agents were alerted.
 Sullivan discovered the man because he was still working at the time.